Ruby Corado: Early life

 Corado migrated to America at the age of sixteen to escape the civil war in El Salvador.
 She settled in Washington, D.C., on her own.
 As a member of the LGBT community as well as a young immigrant, Corado found it challenging to adapt to her new community.
 She found the move and settlement difficult and discovered how meager the resources were for the LGBTQ+ community within Washington, D.C.
 This was one of her first motivators to be a part of creating a welcoming community for transgender people and other members of the LGBTQ+ community.

 After coming out as a gay man in her teens, Corado faced bullying from others for appearing to be a feminine male.
 In one incident, she was tormented in her school's bathroom by boys her age who followed and attacked her for being a “feminine boy.”
 At home, she was ostracized by her own family.
 Eventually, she came to terms with her identity as a transgender woman.
 This experience motivated her LGBTQ+ advocacy.

 Due to setbacks because of her identity as a transgender woman – including homelessness, job firings, and physical violence – Corado did not begin transitioning until the 1990s, when she felt safe enough and had been living in what she had considered a well-rounded neighborhood.
 In 1995, the death of Tyra Hunter, a transgender woman who died of injuries sustained in a car accident after EMS personnel refused to treat her, motivated Corado to become involved in LGBTQ+ advocacy.
 She started volunteering at Whitman-Walker Health, a health center focused on HIV/AIDS care for LGBTQ+ patients.
 A few years later, once she made the transition from male to female, she won the Miss Gay El Salvador pageant, which came with the expectation of community service.

 At one point, Corado worked as a sex worker to meet men without having to tell them that she was a transgender woman.
 She worked for an agency which would sell each encounter for $300, although this agency would take most of the profits she earned from her work as an escort.
 In 2008, her boyfriend at the time broke into Corado's house and sexually assaulted her, leading to emotional trauma.
 Despite reporting the attack, police neither investigated nor prosecuted the culprit.
 In the same year, there was another fight between Corado and her then boyfriend, that led to her spending a night in jail.
 Corado was incarcerated with men rather than with women, despite her identifying as a woman.
-She was forced to strip in front of the other men in the jail's housing unit for men, and had to use the bathroom in front of the men in her cell.
+She was forced to strip in front of the men in the jail's housing unit for men, and had to use the bathroom in front of the men in her cell.

 As a result of this persecution and abuse, Corado left her day job and began heavily abusing drugs, and ended up becoming homeless.
 Corado struggled with suicidal thoughts while continuing her career as an activist.
 She sought help at a psychiatric hospital around 2011.